National Volunteer Week is April 19-25, and regardless of our temporary closure, we want to express our gratitude to our ever-essential volunteers:

 Volunteer at The Museum

-When you volunteer at the Museum, your areas of opportunity include guest relations, education, membership, marketing, operations, evening and day-time special events, and more.
+When you volunteer at the Museum, your areas of opportunity include guest relations, education, membership, marketing, our garden, and more.
 Training is provided and volunteers receive special benefits for their service.

 The Dalí seeks volunteers from all backgrounds.
 A background in art is not required for most volunteer opportunities.